diem/diem/storage/README.md

 ```
     storage
           └── accumulator      # Implementation of Merkle accumulator.
-          └── libradb          # Implementation of LibraDB.
+          └── libradb          # Implementation of DiemDB.
           └── schemadb         # Schematized wrapper on top of RocksDB.
           └── scratchpad       # In-memory representation of Libra core data structures used by execution.
           └── jellyfish-merkle # Implementation of sparse Merkle tree.